Adaptive Sports & Recreation

 VAU Recreation Programs

-SKYDIVING: We hold tandem skydive opportunities in Spring, Fall and throughout the year.
+SKYDIVING: We hold tandem skydive opportunities for all disabilities in the spring and fall in Petersburg, Virginia Beach, and Orange, VA.
 Must be under 250 lbs.
-If interested fill out Sports/Recreation application.

 VAU offers adaptive sporting equipment at our retreats that can be used on site or loaned to Veterans: